We’re ending this terrible year with some terrific business class availability. Tokyo in 2021, anyone?

 Click Here to learn more about the Citi AAdvantage Platinum Select World Elite Mastercard.

 But American Airlines is unique in the fact that they have co-branded credit card relationships with both Citi and Barclays thanks to the merger of American and U.S. Airways a few years ago.
 For the time being, American has made the decision to continue the relationship with both banks.

 So that means you’ve got another option.
 And few credit cards offer a better, more lucrative welcome offer bonus than the AAdvantage Aviator Red World Elite Mastercard.
 Just for opening the card, making a single purchase, and paying the $99 annual fee, you can earn 50,000 American Airlines AAdvantage miles.
 These are some of the easiest miles you will ever earn.

 Click Here to apply for the AAdvantage Aviator Red World Elite Mastercard (this is not an affiliate link)

 That one-two punch is significant because you can earn the welcome offer bonus on each card, netting you 100,000 American Airlines miles after paying one annual fee (the Barclays AAdvantage Red Aviator Card) and spending $2,500 on the Citi AAdvantage Platinum Select Card in the first three months of card membership.
 And that’s almost enough to get you to Japan and back in business class.

 You don’t see this much Japan Airlines business class availability every day.
 Planning a business class trip for two (or more) to Tokyo nearly a year in advance can be tough to pull off.

-And while traveling to Japan next spring is no sure thing, the ability to book these awards with American AAdvantage miles and then cancel for free later on takes the risk out of the equation.
+And while international travel may be up in the air throughout 2021, the ability to book these awards with American AAdvantage miles and then cancel for free later on takes the risk out of the equation.